 The sarcoma scholars have been a cornerstone of our educational efforts.
 The scholars work to educate the other students and the public during their “scholarship year”.
-Perhaps more importantly they carry the information about sarcoma down through the years as they practice medicine to fellow doctors and to patients presenting with symptoms.
+Perhaps more importantly, they carry the information about sarcoma down through the years as they practice medicine to fellow doctors and to patients presenting with symptoms.

 The scholars are involved in the following educational opportunities:

 - The scholars work to educate the other students and the public during their “scholarship year”.
-Perhaps more importantly they carry the information about sarcoma down through the years as they practice medicine to fellow doctors and to patients presenting with symptoms.

 - They attend the regular Thursday morning meetings of the University of MN Sarcoma Team.